Keyser Söze: Fictional history

-Söze's ruthlessness is legendary; Kint describes him as having had enemies and disloyal henchmen brutally murdered, along with everyone they hold dear, for the slightest infractions.
+Söze's ruthlessness is legendary; Kint describes him as having had enemies and henchmen brutally murdered, along with everyone they hold dear, for the slightest infractions.
 Over the years, his criminal empire flourishes, as does his legend.
 Remarking on Söze's mythical nature, Kint says, "The greatest trick the Devil ever pulled was convincing the world he didn't exist", a line borrowed from Charles Baudelaire.
 (Note: Baudelaire, "Le Joueur Généreux," where the Devil recounts to a gambler that he has even heard a preacher (plus subtil que ses confrères) cry: "Mes chers frères, n'oubliez jamais, quand vous entendrez vanter le progrès des lumières, que la plus belle des ruses du diable est de vous persuader qu'il n'existe pas!"
 French text on Wikisource Neither McQuarrie nor Singer realized this at the time and included it after hearing others paraphrase the quotation.)

 In Kint's story, he and several other criminals meet after being jailed on a trumped-up hijacking charge and work together as thieves for hire.
 After a botched robbery, they are blackmailed by Söze, through Söze's lawyer Kobayashi (Pete Postlethwaite), into destroying a rival Argentinean gang's $91-million drug shipment.
 All but Kint and a Hungarian, Arkash Kovash (Morgan Hunter), are killed in the attack.
 However, as no drugs were ever found at the scene, Baer and Kujan believe the true purpose of the attack was to eliminate an informant on the ship named Arturo Marquez, a fugitive whom the Argentineans were attempting to sell to Hungarian mobsters.
 Marquez, had he survived, was one of the exceedingly rare people who could have positively identified Söze, having actually seen his face.

 Kujan confronts Kint with the theory that Söze is corrupt ex-police officer Dean Keaton (Gabriel Byrne), one of the criminals involved.
 Kujan's investigation of Keaton, which had been ongoing for three years, is what had involved him in the case in the first place.